BA (Hons) Media Production

 Key course features

-• Based in our Centre for the Creative Industries building, you will work across a range of creative disciplines using the latest in television production technology.
+- Based in our Centre for the Creative Industries building, you will work across a range of creative disciplines using the current television production technologies.

 What you will study